javvylx/ICT2205-Cryptography/README.md

     36:9b
 Exponent: 65537 (0x10001)
 ```
-You may then proceed to interact with the website with 3 options and the response will be saved as a HTML file under /request folder
+You may then proceed to interact with the website with 3 options and the response will be saved as a HTML file under /request folder (Filename: *hostname*-*request type*-*time of request*.html)
 1. Pre-crafted GET request
    ```
    Please choose a number accordingly.
 Option 1 & 2 are sample requests, to prove the script is working.